 The Maidu Tribes traditionally inhabited the northern Sierra Nevada and southern Cascades between Lassen Peak and the American River.
 Three groups of closely related peoples are referred to as the Maidu: the Mountain Maidu of Plumas and Lassen counties, the Konkow of Butte and Yuba counties, and the Nisenan of Yuba, Nevada, Placer, Sacramento, and El Dorado counties.
 Maidu tribal interactions and cultural connections continue today, and interregional coordination among tribal groups and families is an important aspect of the Plan.
-The Maidu are a community of people who have lived upon this land for untold generations.2 The ancestral homeland of the Mountain (Yamani) Maidu extends from Eagle Lake and Honey Lake in Lassen County east to Sierra Valley, south to the Feather River Canyon, and west to Mount Lassen.3 Contemporary understanding of the traditional boundaries of tribal homelands is based on oral history and an incomplete archaeological record and so is necessarily approximated in published literature.
+The Maidu are a community of people who have lived upon this land for untold generations (Cunningham 2007, p.
+28).
+The ancestral homeland of the Mountain (Yamani) Maidu extends from Eagle Lake and Honey Lake in Lassen County east to Sierra Valley, south to the Feather River Canyon, and west to Mount Lassen (Cunningham 2015).
+Contemporary understanding of the traditional boundaries of tribal homelands is based on oral history and an incomplete archaeological record and so is necessarily approximated in published literature.

 The Yamani Maidu ancestral homeland includes a wide range of mountain, valley, lake, spring, and stream environments that were used seasonally by the people and by neighboring tribes through extensive trading networks, resource stewardship agreements, and shared cultural values and extended family ties.
+Maidu depended on interactions with each other as well as surrounding tribes.
+Benefits of these interactions included shared resources, trade relations, and strengthened family ties.
+Through current policy and governance there has been a severe disruption in tribal relationships within the Maidu tribes, as well as with other tribes.

-Oral histories of Maidu families place the estimated population of Yamani Maidu in the Upper Feather River watershed at around 22,000 people at the time of European contact, compared to an estimated 1,500 Maidu people today The Maidu population was sustained by rigorous stewardship to maintain ecosystem health, species diversity, water resources, and beneficial interactions between people and place that provided for material well-being and spiritual progression.
-Stewardship of resources was coordinated by family units residing seasonally in various locations throughout the watershed.4
+Oral histories of Maidu families place the estimated population of Yamani Maidu in the Upper Feather River watershed at around 22,000 people at the time of European contact, compared to an estimated 1,500 Maidu people today.
+The Maidu population was sustained by rigorous stewardship to maintain ecosystem health, species diversity, water resources, and beneficial interactions between people and place that provided for material well-being and spiritual progression.
+Stewardship of resources was coordinated by family units residing seasonally in various locations throughout the watershed (ibid.)

 Following the arrival of large numbers of Europeans in the Sierra Nevada during the California Gold Rush, local Native Americans were dispossessed of their ancestral lands throughout the region.
 The Upper Feather River watershed includes areas covered by one of 18 treaties made between California Indians and the United States between 1851 and 1852 that were not ratified by the U.S. Senate.
-The areas covered by the un-ratified treaty include western Genesee Valley, Mount Hough, and parts of Indian Valley and American Valley.
-There are currently two federally recognized Tribes (Greenville Indian Rancheria and Susanville Indian Rancheria), three federally unrecognized Tribes--the Tsi-Akim Maidu, the United Maidu Nation and Honey Maidu are petitioning for federal recognition--and there are numerous trust allotment lands in the Upper Feather River watershed.
+The areas covered by the un-ratified treaty include western Genesee Valley, Mount Hough, and parts of Indian Valley and American Valley (ibid.).
+There are currently two federally recognized Tribes (Greenville Indian Rancheria and Susanville Indian Rancheria), three federally unrecognized Tribes--the Tsi-Akim Maidu, the United Maidu Nation and Honey Lake Maidu are petitioning for federal recognition--and there are numerous trust allotment lands in the Upper Feather River watershed.
 The Greenville Rancheria is a federally recognized Tribe of Maidu Indians of California, located east of Greenville.
-Susanville Indian Rancheria's (SIR) land base is
+Susanville Indian Rancheria's (SIR) land base is 1,340.74 acres, including one property in Plumas County located within the Upper Feather River watershed.
+Tribes and bands associated with the SIR include Mountain Maidu, Northern Paiute, Washoe and Pit River whose ancestors lived in the northeastern California and northwestern Nevada region since time immemorial.
+Additionally, Tribes and tribal communities within the Butte County overlap area have strong interests in the Upper Feather River IRWM.
+This includes the areas around Pulga, Lake Concow, Lake Oroville, Feather Falls, and the rivers up to Bucks Lake.